peaceebika/peaceebika/README.md

 ### 💬 Fun Fact

 > *"Clarity is the proof of understanding."*
-> That’s the mindset behind how I teach and create data science & AI content in my YouTube tutorials for everyone.
+> That’s the mindset behind how I teach and create data science, machine learning & AI content in my YouTube tutorials for everyone.

 ---